parulv1/sgm-optimization-public/README.md

     - `individual_connectomes_reordered.nc`: individual subject's connectivity matrices (N = 36).
     - `individual_psd_reordered_matlab.nc`: individual subject's MEG spectra (N = 36).

-- To run optimization, refer to the scripts in the scripts folder. `sgm_fit_local.py` runs the local sgm for every region separately. `sgm_fit.py` runs the global sgm and estimates global model parameters. `sgm_ad_pet.py` runs global sgm incorporating Ab and tau in patients with AD.
+- To run optimization, refer to the scripts in the scripts folder. `sgm_fit_local.py` runs the local sgm for every region separately. `sgm_fit.py` runs the global sgm and estimates global model parameters.

 - The jobscripts have `.sh` files to launch optimization jobs either in and SGE or a SLURM cluster.
 You'll need to modify them according to the cluster you're working with.